Enhancing our natural capital

 Wildlife needs protecting and habitats need managing all across the district.
 Communities can provide vital help by promoting, protecting and enhancing biodiversity in their local area.

-If you are a town or parish council, guidance on the protection and creation of habitats can be found in the Oxfordshire Community and Parish Guide to Biodiversity
+If you are a town or parish council, guidance on the protection and creation of habitats can be found in the Community Town and Parish Guide to Nature Recovery.

 Wild Oxfordshire also has information on existing local wildlife groups, best practice projects and how to set up your own community environment group.